Library and Archives Canada: Digitization

-The LAC also houses more than a petabyte of digital content.
+LAC also houses more than a petabyte of digital content.
 Some of this content is available online, primarily books, Canadian theses, and census material—equating to around 5 thousand terabytes of information in electronic format.
 Many items have not been digitized and are only available in physical form.
 As of May 2013, only about 1% of the collection had been digitized, representing "about 25 million of the more popular and most fragile items."

 Operations

 Since its inception, LAC has reported to Parliament through the Minister of Canadian Heritage.
 LAC's stated mandate is: